amient/goconnect/README.md

 - it scales similarly to Kafka Connect by simply running multiple identical instances
 - it guarantees at-least-once processing and is capable of exactly-once with a choice of optimistic and pessimistic checkpointing depending whether the source supports some notion of offsets or not
-- it has a concept of EventTime built in to the basic concept
+- it has a concept of EventTime built-in
 - it is a unified data processing framework in terms of batch/stream semantics if the input data is bounded the pipeline will terminate when all input elements are fully processed if the input data is unbounded the pipeline will run indefinitely